julietteBrt/WebApplicationArchitectures/README.md

 # WebApplicationArchitectures
 Repos for assignements subissions for WAA course - ESILV

-## Assignement 1
+## Assignment 1
-Assignement 1 can be accessed on this [link](https://whispering-headland-61110.herokuapp.com/).
+Assignment 1 can be accessed on this [link](https://whispering-headland-61110.herokuapp.com/).
-## Assignement 2
+## Assignment 2

-## Assignement 3
+## Assignment 3
-Assignement 3 can be accessed on this [link](https://web-app-assignement3.herokuapp.com/index.html).
+Assignment 3 can be accessed on this [link](https://web-app-assignement3.herokuapp.com/index.html).

 # Credits